aabbtree77/twinpeekz/README.md

     /lib64/ld-linux-x86-64.so.2 (0x00007f2017d9e000)
     ```

-    The difference might be due to that gltfviewer uses a statically compiled GLFW, also due to compiler options.
+    The second executable depends on fewer dynamically linked libraries as gltfviewer uses a statically linked GLFW, but where has libGL gone?
-    The Nim binary's dynamic part is only glibc and Linux kernel's vdso, while in the Go case we get unnecessary stuff from X11 and gl.
+    The latter is supposed to be only dynamically-linkable.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To:

 1. **Tomas Öhberg**.
 Initially I was simply translating his marvelous C++ work written in the Autumn of 2017: